 Current Research and Scholarly Interests

 For over a decade, my research has involved designing and developing novel PET radioligands for different neurological targets, including the translocator protein (18kDa) (TSPO).
-Since TSPO expression reflects microglial activation and neuroinflammation, radioligands for this protein may act as valuable tools for detecting regions of active brain disease before clinical signs manifest.
+Since TSPO expression reflects glial activation and neuroinflammation, radioligands for this protein may act as valuable tools for detecting regions of active brain disease before clinical signs manifest.
 These radioligands may also be used to track disease progression and monitor response to novel therapeutics.